Abbabon/abbabon.github.io/_posts/2020-07-22-shader-graph-gradient.md

 comments: true
 ---

-# How to create a gradient with shader graph?

 Gradients.
 They are everywhere.
 From menus, to backgrounds, particle systems and even our skies - gradients are important for our games.
 The blending from one colour to the other goes a long way in conveying a texture, cheaply.
 But sadly, many beginner Unity developers sacrifice other aspects of their app when creating gradients on meshes, with no justification, by using textures instead of writing a simple shader.

 So in this post (in which I am also learning how to tutorialize), I'll show you a quick way of blending two colour together.
 Why is it so hard, Unity?